jackrhoa/uva-stats/README.md

     ```bash
     docker-compose down
     ```
+## Affilitation

+This project is not affiliated with the University of Virginia or the NCAA in any way.

 ## License

 This project is licensed under the MIT License - see the `LICENSE` file for details.

 ## Contact